Auckland New Zealand and The Bay of Islands

-Within walking distance are a number of good sights including:
+Within walking distance are a number of good attractions including:

-- Albert Park – Historical, park with trees andflowerbeds, a Victorian fountain & statues.
+- Albert Park – Historic park with trees and flower beds, a Victorian fountain & statues.

-- Auckland Art Gallery – A collection of national & international art, with Maori works, in a château-style historic building.
+- Auckland Art Gallery – A collection of national & international art, with a large collection of Maori works, in a château-style historic building.

-- New Zealand Maritime Museum – exploring the country’s seafaring history through exhibits & sailing trips on replica ships.
+- New Zealand Maritime Museum – exploring the country’s seafaring history through exhibits with sailing trips on replica ships.

-Also about twenty miles west of Auckland is a very nice wilderness area called Waitākere Ranges Regional Park that if you have a few days this area should be considered.
+Outside the city about twenty miles west of Auckland is a wilderness area called Waitākere Ranges Regional Park and if you have a few days this area is worth a visit

 The Port of Bay of Islands